Showing posts with label Lithuanian. Show all posts

 In 1975 the hostel was demolished and removed by tender.
 Very little is known of who bought it and where the buildings went.
 Now the only remaining building left on the site is a Nissen hut that served as a recreation room.

 Despite only staying at Peterborough for four years, Povilas and his colleagues are still remembered by many in Peterborough for their manners, behaviour and appearance, particularly by the young girls of the 1950s.
-By now, Povilas would have been using the English fom of his name, Paul.
+By now, Povilas would have been using the English form of his name, Paul.

 Paul Deimantas (centre) and friends